21 Things to Do in Roatan, Honduras (From a Local)

 4. Book a Fishing Charter

-For my 25th birthday, my friends planned a fishing trip/booze-cruise down Roatan’s west coast and it turned out to be one of the best things to do on Roatan.
+For my 25th birthday, my friends planned a fishing trip/booze-cruise down Roatan’s west coast and it turned out to be one of my favorite days on the island!

-Keep in mind – we were not serious about fishing.
+Keep in mind—this was not a serious fishing trip.
 We wanted to sleep in, listen to some music and drink some Salva Vidas while our lines were in the water.
-For a chill fishing day, we booked some time on my friend Artley’s boat for around $40/person.
-We caught 6-7 fresh tuna and brought them over to Loretta’s to be cooked up afterwards.
+We caught 6 or 7 fresh tuna and brought them to Loretta’s to be cooked up for dinner.

 5. Enjoy a Catamaran Sunset Cruise